Rohan-gautam-repo/Scanner/Crawler/README.md

 This scanner stores all scan results in Firebase Realtime Database.
 To set up Firebase securely:

-#### Option 1: Using Environment Variables (Recommended for Production)
+#### Option 1: Using Environment Variables with .env file (Recommended)

-For security reasons, it's recommended to use environment variables instead of storing service account keys directly in your code:
+This method uses a .env file for local development and environment variables for production:

 1. Create a Firebase project at [https://console.firebase.google.com/](https://console.firebase.google.com/)
 2. Enable Realtime Database in your project